nancysaetern/upgraded-system/output/README.md

-# readme
+# Professional README Generator

 ## Description
-node based application
+A node based application that asks users a series of questions through the terminal command line to generate a README file in the output folder

 ## Table of Contents
 * [Installation](#installation)